Last Modified: 2017-11-30

 If you believe that any materials available through our Services infringe your copyright, you may request that such materials be removed.
-This request must bear a signature (or electronic equivalent) of the copyright holder or an authorized representative and must include the following information: (1) identification of the copyrighted work that you believe to be infringed, including a description of the work and, where possible, a copy or the location of an authorized version of the work; (2) identification of the material that you believe to be infringing and its location, including a description of the material, its location on our Services or other pertinent information that will help us to locate the material; (3) your name, address, telephone number and email address; (4) a statement that you have a good faith belief that the complained of use of the materials is not authorized by the copyright owner, its agent or the law; (5) a statement that the information in your claim is accurate; and (6) a statement that "under penalty of perjury," you declare that you are the lawful copyright owner or are authorized to act on the owner's behalf.
-Our agent for copyright issues relating to our Services is: Copyright Agent, 55 Broadway, 25th Floor, New York, NY 10006, USA or email@example.com.
+This request must bear a signature (or electronic equivalent) of the copyright holder or an authorized representative and must include the following information: (1) identification of the copyrighted work that you believe to be infringed, including a description of the work and, where possible, a copy or the location of an authorized version of the work; (2) identification of the material that you believe to be infringing and its location, including a description of the material, its location on our Services or other pertinent information that will help us to locate the material; (3) your name, address, telephone number and email address; (4) a statement that you have a good faith belief that the complained of use of the materials is not authorized by the copyright owner, its agent or the law; (5) a statement that the information in your claim is accurate; and (6) a statement that “under penalty of perjury,” you declare that you are the lawful copyright owner or are authorized to act on the owner’s behalf.
+Our agent for copyright issues relating to our Services is: Copyright Agent, 75 Broad Street Suite 1904 New York City, NY 10004, USA or email@example.com.
 In an effort to protect the rights of copyright owners, we reserve the right to suspend your Account, delete or disable content alleged to be infringing and/or terminate the Account of a repeat infringer.

 Suggestions: “We welcome your suggestions; if you give us any suggestion, we have the right to use it.”